-There are also some disadvantages of making popcorn with an air fryer.
+There are also some disadvantages to making popcorn with an air fryer.
 Here are some things that you might not like about it.

 As mentioned earlier, the taste of air-fried popcorn is not as good as those prepared on a stovetop or the microwave.
 The taste is very bland.
 And the smell of the oil it comes with would turn you off.

-Most air fryers have higher price tags than other methods like using an oven or a stove.
+Most air fryers have higher price tags than other methods, like an oven or a stove.
 However, its advantages and many features make it a worthwhile investment.

 Because air fryers use hot air for cooking, the time needed to make popcorn can be longer, about 5 to 10 minutes.

-Air fryers have limited capacities, meaning that you can’t use them to make popcorn for a big family.
-This is unlike the traditional methods of cooking where you can use a large pot.
+Air fryers have limited capacities, meaning you can’t use them to make popcorn for a big family.
+This is unlike the traditional cooking methods where you can use a large pot.

-Not all air fryers can cook for more than three people at a time.
+Not all air fryers can cook for more than three people.
 The most common capacity is 2-4 servings.

 Is Air Popped Popcorn Healthy?